slavonic/cu-tex/hyphenation/README.md

 Training process is detailed in a [separate document](TRAINING.md).

-Auxiliary output file is `err_patterns.txt` that lists all hyphenation exceptions in the form of a full-word pattern.
-It is used in the next step to make hyphenation rules more general and more compact.
+File `err_raw_patterns.txt` that lists all syllable exceptions in the form of a full-word pattern.
+It is used in the next step to make rules more general and more compact.

 ## Add "long" patterns from exceptions